Maverick Technologies: History

 In 1989, Paul Galeski founded MAGNUM Technologies.
 In 1995, Inc. Magazine cited MAGNUM Technologies as one of the nation's fastest growing companies.
 In 1997, MAGNUM Technologies was sold to General Electric, where it became a GE Industrial Systems Division subsidiary.
 Paul Galeski continued to serve as President of the GE Industrial Systems Division until he left GE in early 1999.

 Later that year, Paul Galeski founded MAVERICK Technologies and acquired Software Architects, also an Inc. 500 company.
 Between 2002 and 2004, MAVERICK Technologies acquired RHES Inc. and Professional Maintenance Consultants.
 In 2005, they acquired GEAS (General Electric Automation Services) and CF Picou, Inc. Between 2006 and 2009, MAVERICK Technologies acquired LaPlace Technologies, Mission Controls and Program4 Engineering.

 MAVERICK Technologies partnered with MPE Industrial Automation Europe and MPE Industrial Automation Asia to form the Global System Integrators Alliance (GSIA), a partnership that connects its members to more than 30 locations and 700 professionals worldwide.
 MAVERICK began international operations in the Netherlands and Thailand in 2008 and Singapore in 2009.

-As of 2011, MAVERICK Technologies had completed 10,000 projects in 45 countries on six continents, employs over 500 people globally and has been listed as one of the Inc. 500 fastest growing companies five times.
+As of 2011, MAVERICK Technologies had completed 10,000 projects in 45 countries on six continents, employed over 500 people globally and had been listed as one of the Inc. 500 fastest growing companies five times.

 In 2016, MAVERICK Technologies was acquired by Rockwell Automation.

 Services

-MAVERICK Technologies provides industrial automation, enterprise integration and strategic manufacturing solutions to manufacturing and processing industries worldwide.
+MAVERICK Technologies provides industrial automation, enterprise integration and manufacturing services to manufacturing and processing industries worldwide.

 It serves biofuel, chemical and petrochemical, upstream and downstream oil and gas, bakery, beverage, confectionery, dairy, protein, consumer packaged goods, high-tech manufacturing, life sciences, and power and utilities industries through a network of employees and international partners.